cb1kenobi/hyperloop/README.md

 ~~~

 Whereby the first parameter to a constructor equals the selector of an initXXX constructor in Objective-C.  In this case, instead of the normal `init` method being invoked, the selector would be invoked to construct the instance.

+#### Resources

+Currently, we don't copy assets (such as images) into your Resources directory on package.
+That will be resolved quickly.

 ## FAQ